 The ISO 21448 Safety of the Intended Functionality defines methods for failure resulting from the limitation of a functionality.
 ISO 26262 deals with concepts, procedures and measures for failures resulting from random hardware failures or systematic HW/SW failures.

 Many experts see the SOTIF standard as a normative support for the realization of autonomous driving.
 This view is supported by statements in chapter 1 of the standard.
 There it is explicitly mentioned that ISO 21448 should not be applied to well-proven systems such as the airbag etc., but rather to innovative, new and complex functions such as ADAS.

-The following article gives an overview of the contents of the standard and discusses the point whether ISO 21448 and ISO 26262 really help to enable autonomous driving.
+The following article gives an overview of the contents of the standard and discusses in a critical way the point whether ISO 21448 and ISO 26262 really help to enable autonomous driving.